intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/docs/engine_tuning.md

 model.graph_dispatch(inputs_shape = [shape_0, shape_1, shape_2])
 output = model.inference([input_0, input_1, input_2])
 ```
->📌 Note: Sparse and dense graph tuning only can be used on int8 models.
+>**Note** Sparse and dense graph tuning only can be used on int8 models.

-## OP Tuning For Dispatching Best Kernel And Related Runtime Config
+## OP Tuning for Dispatching Best Kernel and Related Runtime Config
 `Neural Engine` supports op tuning mechanism for trying to get the best kernel implementation and related runtime configurations.
 Below are the tuning ways for now (We will consider enlarging the tuning space in subsequent versions).
 So, before you turn on the tuning mechanism, you need to check if the model can be tuned.

 | op type | dtype | default kernel | tuning kernel | kernel config | remark |